The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 Mr. Giles Ward, Senior Policy Advisor

-Dr. Shane Worner, Senior Economist
+Dr. Shane Worner, Senior Economist and Head of the Market Intelligence and Data Analysis team

-Shane has 18 years of financial markets experience, spanning the public sector, academia and private industry.
+Shane over 20 years of financial markets experience, spanning the public sector, academia and private industry.
 Before joining IOSCO in 2011, he was employed for three years as an economist at the Australian Securities and Investments Commission (ASIC).
 In addition to his regulatory work experience, Shane was Senior Economic Advisor to Senator John Watson, at the Australian Federal Parliament.
 He was awarded a PhD (Economics) in 2007 by the Australian National University.

 International Organization Of Securities Commissions (IOSCO)